The Waiting City: Cast

-Adoption is a key theme in The Waiting City.
-It is the main reason for Fiona and Ben's trip to India.
-The Waiting City shows international adoption, where Fiona and Ben adopt their daughter, Lakshmi, from India.
-McCarthy, the film's director, wanted to discuss the additional complexities of adoption.
-Throughout the film, Fiona and Ben are faced with questions from people in India, such as their driver Krishna, about whether or not Lakshmi will be their adopted child or will she always belong to Mother India, the country that she is from.
-In international adoption, adopted children join families who have "different racial, cultural, and religious characteristics."
-Concerns are raised over whether or not they will lose the connection they have with their identity, heritage, and home country.

 Production

 Development

 Claire McCarthy, the director of The Waiting City, used to volunteer with the Missionaries of Charity in India in 2002.
 She volunteered at the Mother Teresa Center and from her volunteering experiences, she was able to develop content for her 2008 documentary film Sisters.
 Following the documentary, McCarthy started to develop ideas for The Waiting City after meeting children in India who were waiting to be adopted.

+Prior to filming, McCarthy and the film's director of photography, Denson Baker, went on research trips to India to observe the filming locations.
+Baker compiled over 6,000 photos during the pre-production phase.
+Baker has since worked on cinematography for television shows such as Victoria in 2017 and The Luminaries in 2020, and films such as Ophelia in 2018.
+Separate casting directors were used for the cast of The Waiting City, with one casting director in Australia and another casting director in India.

 The Producer Offset, which provides funds to producers for the creation of Australian projects within films and television, contributed approximately 22 per cent of the film's budget.
 The Waiting City received support from Screen Australia, specifically production and marketing support.
 Screen Australia is a funding agency that assists with the production of low-budget Australian films.
 Additionally, the film received support from other agencies such as Screen NSW, Spectrum Films, and EFILM Australia.

-Pre-production

-Prior to filming, McCarthy and the film's director of photography, Denson Baker, went on research trips to India to observe the filming locations.
-Baker compiled over 6,000 photos during the pre-production phase.
-Baker has since worked on cinematography for television shows such as Victoria in 2017 and The Luminaries in 2020, and films such as Ophelia in 2018.

-Separate casting directors were used for the cast of The Waiting City, with one casting director in Australia and another casting director in India.